PetyXbron/minecraft-bot/README.md

   ![minecraft-bot console](https://i.imgur.com/TyTCsQv.png)

-## HOW TO USE & INSTALL
+## MORE INFO

 ### Go to our [documentation](https://petyxbron.gitbook.io/minecraft-bot/installation/install) and see.
 [![Run on Repl.it](https://repl.it/badge/github/MrMazzone/dotreplit-example)](https://repl.it/github/PetyXbron/minecraft-bot)

 *Repl could not be updated for lastest Node.js version.
-Please check if you can install Node.js v17*
+Please check if you can install Node.js v16.9.0 or higher to support Discord.js v14*

 ## TO DO

+- [ ] Send custom embed message command
+- [ ] Send custom message/announcement command
+- [ ] Better test command variables (more process info - like uptime)
+- [ ] Poll/Voting command (simple or with more options)
+- [ ] Server AdminTeam applications
 - [x] <s>Auto changing status message</s>
 - [x] <s>Status command</s>
 - [x] <s>IP address command</s>